Coin-Collect/coincollect-docs/community-rewards/key-2-web-3.md

 <figure><img src="../.gitbook/assets/DALL·E 2024-05-21 14.55.17 - A wide poster in a cartoon-style inspired by CoinCollect, featuring the title &#x27;Key 2 Web 3&#x27; prominently displayed in big, bold letters at the top.
 The.webp" alt="Key 2 Web 3"><figcaption><p>Key 2 Web 3</p></figcaption></figure>

-Key 2 Web 3 is your gateway to the metaverse and the wonders of Web3 technologies.
-By minting, staking, and earning rewards through our accessible and user-friendly platform, you can seamlessly integrate into the decentralized digital realm.
-The Key 2 Web 3 project simplifies complex technologies, guiding users on their journey with affordable or free NFTs that unlock a world of possibilities.
+Key 2 Web 3 (KEY) is a gateway NFT for the CoinCollect ecosystem.
+Holders can **stake the KEY NFT** to access pools, earn rewards, and participate in community campaigns.

 ***